conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 Otherwise (e.g. in a PR to staged-recipes), here are some things you can try:

-* Log in and out of Circle CI.
+* Log in and out of CircleCI.
 * Revoke CircleCI's access and then enable it again.
-* In the "Checkout SSH keys" section of your Circle CI project settings, press "add user key".
+* In the "Checkout SSH keys" section of your CircleCI project settings, press "add user key".

 Drone.io